The Top 100 Foods High In Polyphenols

 61. Extra Virgin Olive Oil (62 mg per 100g)

-When buying olive oil, look for one which leaves you with a slight peppery/spicy taste at the back of your throat.
+When tasting olive oil by itself, you may notice a slight peppery taste at the back of your throat.

-The cause of this taste is oleocanthal, which is a polyphenolic compound contained within olives.
+The cause of this taste is oleocanthal, a polyphenolic compound contained within olives.

 62. Black Beans (59 mg per 100g)

-Black beans are a small legume that is especially popular throughout South America.
+Black beans are a small, popular legume that enjoy popularity throughout South America.

 Similar to other plant foods with a purple/black color, black beans supply various anthocyanin flavonoids (77).